Creating the application

 Now we can generate the application:

 $ feathers generate app

-Next, enter in a short description of your app.
+Next, write a short description of your application.

 The next prompt asking for the source folder can be answered by just hitting enter.
 This will put all source files into the

 The next prompt will ask for the package manager you want to use.
 The default is the standard npm.

 Note: If you choose Yarn instead, make sure it has been installed via

 You're now presented with the option of which transport you want to support.
 Since we're setting up a real-time and REST API, we'll go with the default REST and Socket.io options.
 So just hit enter.